Integral formulation of Klein-Gordon singular waveguides: Numerical illustrations and examples

 \subsection{Examples of applications}

 We now present various examples corresponding to the non-flat interfaces from Figure \ref{fig:interfaces}.
-The Green's function, $u$, and densities, $\mu$ and $\rho$, for a source near a non-flat section of the interface are plotted in Figures \ref{fig:exv}--\ref{fig:exw2}.
+The Green's function, $u$, and densities, $\mu$ and $\rho$, for a source (whose location is given by Figure \ref{fig:interfaces}) near a non-flat section of the interface are plotted in Figures \ref{fig:exv}--\ref{fig:exw2}.
 As expected, $\omega = \sqrt{m^2-E^2}$ dictates the rate at which solutions decay away from the interface.
 In particular, larger values of $\omega$ result in faster decaying solutions.
 In the case of different masses, we observe that $u$ decays more rapidly in the domain with larger $\omega$; see Figures \ref{fig:exv} and \ref{fig:exw2}.

-Our numerical experiments (Figures \ref{fig:flat} and \ref{fig:exw}) verify that the density $\rho$ from \eqref{eq:ubif} is rapidly decaying, while $\mu := \cP \rho$ obeys an outgoing radiation condition, oscillating without decay.
+Our numerical experiments (Figures \ref{fig:flat} and \ref{fig:exw}) verify that the density $\rho$ from \eqref{eq:ubif} is rapidly decaying, while $\mu := \cP [\rho]$ obeys an outgoing radiation condition, oscillating without decay.
 For an illustration of $\rho$ and $\mu$ in the vicinity of a source (zooming in on the region where $\rho$ is not small), see Figure \ref{fig:exc}.

 In Figure \ref{fig:exc_scattering} we move the source to $(-40,1)$ and observe that the propagation of the resulting wave along the interface depends on the choice of $(m,E)$.
-As stated in Remark \ref{rem:lambda}, increasing the value of $\omega$ is equivalent to smoothing out the interface, thus it makes sense that the solutions on the top row get reflected while those on the bottom get transmitted.
-Similarly, the small values of $m$ and $E$ in Figure \ref{fig:exc} (combined with the location of the source illustrated in Figure \ref{fig:interfaces}) result in a solution that is concentrated near the oscillatory part of $\Gamma_2$.
+As stated in Remark \ref{rem:lambda}, increasing the value of $\omega$ is equivalent to smoothing out the interface, thus it makes sense that the solution on the top row gets reflected while the one on the bottom gets transmitted.
+Similarly, the small values of $m$ and $E$ in Figure \ref{fig:exc} (combined with the corresponding source location; see Figure \ref{fig:interfaces}, bottom left panel) result in a solution that is concentrated near the oscillatory part of $\Gamma_2$.

 We conclude this section with a scattering experiment.
 Let us take an interface parametrized by $\gamma (t) = 2 e^{-0.05 t^2} \sin (bt + 0.4)$, for some $b\ge 0$.
 Note that the value $b=2$ gives $\Gamma_3$.
 We place a source near the interface, to the left of and far away from its oscillations.